DataDog/datadog-ci/src/commands/synthetics/README.md

 ## Overview

 Use the [`@datadog-ci` NPM package][1] to run Continuous Testing tests directly within your CI/CD pipeline.
-You can automatically halt a build, block a deployment, and roll back a deployment when a Synthetic browser test detects a regression.
+You can automatically halt a build, block a deployment, and roll back a deployment when a Synthetic test detects a regression.

 ## Setup